euclidprobe/euclidprobe.github.io/pages/mydoc/02_docks.md

 summary: Euclid Probe Docks
 ---

-### Determine the best orientataion of the tool board and probe before assembly.
+### Determine the best orientation of the tool board and probe before assembly.

 The orientation of the tool board does not necessarily have to match the orientation of the probe.